 Recreational drone use is only permitted in the daytime in Switzerland, however, this shouldn’t pose too many restrictions as many of the sights look their best in the delightful Swiss sunshine.

-If you’re looking to capture Italy’s striking scenery and natural landscapes, there are a wealth of national parks for you to explore and take your drone for a spin, including the Majella and Asinara national parks.
-Alternatively, if you’d rather do as the locals do, don’t forget to visit one of the smaller towns such as Veneto to get a feel for the Italian lifestyle.
+If you’re looking to capture Italy’s striking scenery and natural landscapes, there is a wealth of national parks for you to explore and take your drone for a spin, including the Majella in L’Aquila and Asinara National Park located on the second-largest island of Sardinia.

 Fans of lively culture, romantic towns, and breathtaking beaches will love Greece.
 Before you fly, don’t forget to register your drone with the Greek Civil Aviation Authority.
 This must be done regardless of whether you’re flying your drone recreationally or commercially, so be sure to tick this off your travel-prep list to avoid any problems.

 Once you’ve registered your drone, you’ll still need to obey local laws and rules regarding drone usage.
 As a general rule, you should avoid crowded spaces, people, buildings, airports, and wildlife.

 Here you’ll be able to capture cascading waterfalls, and you can even take a dip in the Krka lakes if you want a brief interlude from flying your drone.

 Germany has complex rules on drone usage, so double-check with the official Federal Aviation Office’s regulations before you embark on your trip.

-Similarly to other countries’ regulations, Norway also has restrictions about how much your drone can weigh, how high it can fly, and where it can fly to buildings, gatherings of people and vehicles.
+Similarly to other countries’ regulations, Norway also has restrictions about how much your drone can weigh, how high it can fly, and where it can fly to buildings, gatherings of people, and vehicles.
 Drone Traveller provides some guidance on how to fly a drone in Norway, however, to be on the safe side, you should also check with the Civil Aviation Authority Norway to make sure you’re not breaking any rules.

-Europe is bursting with culture, history and natural beauty, making it the ideal place to put your drone to the test.
+Europe is bursting with culture, history, and natural beauty, making it the ideal place to put your drone to the test.
 But don’t forget it’s always best to be safe, not sorry, so make sure to check the local drone regulations before you travel so that you can have a stress-free trip.